Jaywise01/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 6-firstdirectory contains a command that creat a directory
+script 7-movethatfile contains a command that moves the file betty in my_first_directory